 In the following I will present the main ideas and results involved in the theory while avoiding too much technicality.
 For detailed information please check out these papers or contact either me or my colleague Johannes Aastrup.
 Whenever I write ‘we’ I am referring also to Johannes Aastrup.

 The basic principle

-Quantum holonomy theory arises from an intersection of two different and hitherto unrelated research fields in theoretical physics and modern mathematics, namely quantum gravity and non-commutative geometry.
+Quantum holonomy theory arises from an intersection of two different research fields in theoretical physics and modern mathematics, namely quantum field theory and non-commutative geometry.

 By applying the mathematics of non-commutative geometry to a general framework related to quantum gravity formulated in terms of Ashtekar variables and to the question of finding a theory of quantum gravity we discovered after ten years of analysis a surprisingly simply algebra, which now provides the foundation of our work.

 This algebra, which we call the quantum holonomy-diffeomorphism (QHD) algebra, contains two types of basic elements: the first type simply encodes how objects are moved around in an abstract 3-dimensional space (holonomy-diffeomorphisms) and the second type generates translations on the spectrum of the algebra generated by the first type of elements.

 Together these two types of elements generate a generalized form of quantum mechanics of diffeomorphisms.